Bob Nadin: Awards and honours

 Nadin was named to the OHA referees' honour roll in 1981.
 He was given the OHA Gold Stick in 1984, in recognition of outstanding service to the game.
 He was honoured with the Hockey Canada Order of Merit in 1990.
 Nadin received the Paul Loicq Award in 2007, for outstanding contributions to the IIHF, and international ice hockey.
 He was named an honorary member of the IIHF officiating committee, in 2010.
-Nadin received the Pierre de Coubertin medal in 2012, in recognition of his work in ice hockey at the Winter Olympic Games.
+Nadin received the Pierre de Coubertin Medal in 2012, in recognition of his work in ice hockey at the Winter Olympic Games.
 He had originally been nominated for the Olympic Order by René Fasel, but received the Coubertin medal instead.
 Nadin was inducted into the Etobicoke Sports Hall of Fame on November 7, 2013.
 Prior to the 2017 Asian Winter Games in Sapporo, Nadin received a special ring from René Fasel at a Japanese tea ceremony, in honour of his service to the IIHF, and to commemorate refereeing at the 1972 Winter Olympic in the same location.
 He was inducted into the IIHF Hall of Fame as a builder, in 2018.
 As of 2020, he is the only recipient of the Paul Loicq Award to also be inducted into the IIHF Hall of Fame.

 Personal life

 Nadin resides in Weston, Toronto.
-He married his wife Nancy, on April 21, 1962, and they have one son, one daughter, and five grandchildren.
+He married his wife, Nancy, on April 21, 1962, and they have one son, one daughter, and five grandchildren.
 He began a teaching career at Weston Collegiate Institute in 1958, and later became head of the physical education department in 1969.
-He retired in 1994, and had he coached football, hockey, baseball, and alpine skiing at the school.
+He retired in 1994 and had coached football, hockey, baseball, and alpine skiing at the school.

 Nadin makes a hobby of stamp collecting, and has hockey-related stamps from around the world.
 He regularly adds to his collection in his travels, using the Scott catalogue of postage stamps.
 He also has an extensive collection of lapel pins, mugs, photos, and pennants, and has donated items to the Hockey Hall of Fame resource centre.